 Ho MW.
 Bioenergetics, S327 Living Processes, An Open University Third Level Course, Open University Press, Milton Keynes, 1995.

 Ho, MW.
 From molecular machines to coherent organism.
 In Energy and Information Transfer Conference Proceedings, (F. Musumeci, ed.).
-World Scientific, Singapore (in press).
+World Scientific, Singapore.